KittyGiraudel/site/_posts/2021-03-15-error-recovery-with-next.md

 While we do use Next, we do not use the runtime.
 We essentially use Next as a static site generator.
 When deploying the site, we build all pages statically (with [Next’ static HTML export](https://nextjs.org/docs/advanced-features/static-html-export)), and serve them via Netlify.
 There is no Node server or anything like that.
 It’s just a bunch of HTML files eventually enhanced by a client-side React application.

 This means that the HTML files do contain `<script>` tags at the bottom of the body element to execute our bundles.
-We can’t decide not to render them because, once again, this is all just static files—there is no running server that can modify the response.
+We can’t decide not to render them because, once again, this is all just static files — there is no running server that can modify the response.

 So that’s not even really Next’s fault per se.
 Any static site generator would have the same problem.
 Once the browser receives the HTML response, it’s done, we can’t modify it.
 It will read the `<script>` tags, download the files, parse them and execute them.
 So… rough one to solve I guess.